TianweiCSE/APPM_report/README.md

 ## Interaction with [Overleaf](https://www.overleaf.com/project)

 This repo is linked to an Overleaf project ["APPM_report"](https://www.overleaf.com/read/gnwygnrkdgdr).
-To sync these two projects, go to `menu` -> `sync` -> `Github` in overleaf.
+To sync these two projects, go to `menu` -> `sync` -> `Github` in Overleaf.

+In short, one can contribute to the paper in one of the following ways:
-- One can just push commit to this Github repo.
+- work on Github.
+Edit and push commit to this Github repo.
-- One can also work directly through Overleaf.
-Remember to sync them each time you start and finish editing.
+- work on Overleaf.
+Remember to sync each time you start and finish editing.